raghavsoi/Python-Trading-Bot-Bybit/README.md

 	5. Stop loss (SL) is dynamically adjusted to protect against major losses.

-D) How to Run the Bot:-
+d) How to Run the Bot:-

 1. Clone the repository to your local machine:
 2. Git clone https://github.com/yourusername/crypto-trading-bot.git